qbreader/website/.github/CONTRIBUTING.md

    The website is at localhost:3000

 The website is built by default, but if you make any changes, you can rebuild using `npm run build`.
-You can watch changes in .jsx files by running `npm run watch`.
+You can watch changes in .jsx files by running `npm run webpack-watch`.

 # Code Structure